gefyrahq/gefyra/README.md

   - [The _bridge_ operation in action](#the-_bridge_-operation-in-action)

 ## What is Gefyra?
-Gefyra is a toolkit written in Python to arrange a local development setup in order to produce software for and with Kubernetes while having fun.
+Gefyra is a toolkit written in Python to arrange a local development infrastructure in order to produce software for and with Kubernetes while having fun.
 It is installed on any development computer and starts its work when it is asked.
 Gefyra runs as user-space application and controls the local Docker host and Kubernetes via _Kubernetes Python Client_.